 Do not rule out using taxis or Uber either, as they both do offer convenience, depending on your destination.

-When we last visited, we noticed green electric scooters randomly left all over Paris.
+When we last visited, we noticed electric scooters randomly left all over Paris.
 Literally on the sidewalks.
-Within a short time, we realized the lime green scooters were for rent!
+Within a short time, we realized the scooters were for rent!

-If you are interested in renting one, you have to download the company’s app to your phone (there were three companies when we were there).
+If you are interested in renting one, you have to download the company’s app on your phone.
 Then you will need to input your credit card information.
-We used Lime.

-My daughter Victoria, from Follow Me Away, scootering the streets of Paris.
+My daughter Victoria, from Follow Me Away, scoots the streets of Paris.

 Each scooter is GPS enabled, and you can very easily find an available scooter near you.
 Use the app on your phone when you are ready.